Tracy Romano PhD

 - Marine molecular biology

-- Marine mammal immunology
+- Marine mammal genomics

 Dr. Ebru Unal joined the Mystic Aquarium research team in 2014.
-She works on immunological assays and molecular techniques to assess health and immune status in marine mammals.
-Ebru majored in Molecular Biology and Genetics at Bogazici University in Turkey and received her MSc degree in Marine Sciences at Middle East Technical University in Turkey.
+She works on using molecular techniques to assess health and immune status in marine mammals.
+Unal majored in Molecular Biology and Genetics at Bogazici University in Turkey and received her MSc degree in Marine Sciences at Middle East Technical University in Turkey.
 During her master’s studies, she focused on zooplankton seasonality and genetics.
 Her work earned her a fellowship from the University of Washington to serve as a visiting research scientist at the School of Oceanography, where she carried out a population genetic study on copepod species.
 In 2011, Unal earned her PhD in Oceanography from the University of Connecticut (UConn).

 Laura Thompson PhD

-- Marine mammal dive physiology
+- Marine mammal and comparative dive physiology

 - Dive-related injury and disease

 - Animal health